 Federal Work-Study is a financial aid program that provides funds for part-time jobs for students, allowing them to earn money to help pay educational expenses.
 A percentage of students’ earnings is paid through federal funds, and the remainder is paid by the student's employer.
 For more information see Work-Study & Other Jobs.

-Prospective students: Complete and submit a Free Application for Federal Student Aid (FAFSA).
-The FAFSA is available on October 1 each year.
-We must receive your valid FAFSA from the federal processor by April 30 to consider you for aid.
+Complete and submit a Free Application for Federal Student Aid (FAFSA) for each year that you attend and need aid.
+The FAFSA is available on October 1 each year and we must receive your valid FAFSA from the federal processor by April 30.
 Be sure to allow time for any corrections that might be needed to your FAFSA so we receive it in a timely manner.
-If you are entering Spring/Summer terms, complete a FAFSA for the current year (for example, students starting their academic program in Spring/Summer 2017 would complete a 2016-17 FAFSA).
+If you are entering U-M during Spring/Summer terms, complete a FAFSA for the current year (for example, students starting their academic program in Spring/Summer 2017 would complete a 2016-17 FAFSA).

-Current students: Follow the instructions and deadlines found on the Current Undergraduates page, which include information for applying for aid for Fall/Winter terms as well as links to the Request for Funds application for Spring/Summer terms.
+Current students who want to attend Spring/Summer and receive aid must also complete a Request for Funds form, found on our Forms page from Feb.
+1-July 31 each year.
 Detached study semesters will count as the equivalent of 8 credit hours attempted and completed when calculating both pace and 150 percent of program length completion.

 Graduate Undocumented or DACA students: Are you an undocumented student or do you qualify for a DACA (Deferred Action for Childhood Arrival) status?
 See the frequently asked questions section on the Rackham Graduate School website.